Alekhyabalivada/Alekhya-BIBA---DATA-ENGINEERING/README.md

-I have added the SQL daily assessments and practice files.
+I have added daily assessments and practice files.